Online Master's Degree in Operations Management

 The curriculum includes didactic coursework in advanced business, management and leadership techniques.
 Additional coursework may include managerial statistics, business system design, organizational management, organizational ethics, strategic planning, managerial accounting and facilities management.
 In addition to coursework, you may have the opportunity to participate in workshops and complete a master's capstone project.

 Online learning is facilitated through Internet-based learning platforms, such as Blackboard.
 Additional learning platforms may include DVD's and podcasts.
 In addition, some programs require you to complete on-campus exams and orientations.
 The program can be completed around your schedule and may require about 15-20 study hours a week.
 The program requires specific software, an up-to-date computer and Internet access.
 In some instances, a pre-loaded notebook will be provided for you.

 What Is the Job Outlook?

 Operations managers can find positions in a variety of organizations, including management services, companies and local government.
-The U.S. Bureau of Labor Statistics (BLS) reported little change for operations managers between 2008 and 2018 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported eight percent growth for general and operations managers between 2016 and 2026 (www.bls.gov).
 Additionally, the BLS projected keen competition for job openings due to the prestige and high pay.
-Salary.com reported median annual wages of $87,095 for operations managers in July 2011.
+Salary.com reported median annual wages of $96,938 for operations managers in July 2016.